OFFICIAL COMPETITION RULES

-An entry fee of US$40 (prior to the early-bird deadline) or US$50 (between the early-bird and final deadlines) must be paid online by credit card at the time of script submission.
+An entry fee of US$40 (prior to the early-bird deadline) or US$50 (between the early-bird and final deadlines) must be paid online by credit card or PayPal at the time of script submission.

 The winner will receive $5,000.
 The winner plus nine finalists will have their scripts sent by American Zoetrope to select talent agencies and production companies for consideration.